AnthoVDO/AnthoVDO/README.md

 Welcome to my github page.

-I'm Anthony and I'm learning web developpement.
+I'm Anthony and I'm learning web developpement as a selftaught.

+I'm using FreeCodeCamp as a path.

+I already completed the [Responsive Web Design Certification](https://www.freecodecamp.org/certification/anthovdo/responsive-web-design) and [Javascript Algorithm And Data Structure Certification](https://www.freecodecamp.org/certification/anthovdo/javascript-algorithms-and-data-structures)

+And now, I'm finishing the Front End Developpement Libraries Certification.

-I already made some little project in HTML, CSS, Sass and Javascript.
+I already made some little project in HTML, CSS, Sass, Javascript, BootStrap and React.

-🌱 Currently, I have just started to learn React
+I already learn a little about Node, Express and Puppeteer.

+Have a nice code 😄